 9. Simplifies Planning and Saves Time

-IT service management enables organizations to conduct more effective strategic planning, which has a wide array of benefits.
+ITSM enables organizations to conduct more effective strategic planning, which has many benefits.

-IT organizations tend to make bad strategic choices that result in preventable waste if they do not use a methodical method of IT service management.
+IT organizations tend to make bad strategic choices that result in preventable waste if they do not use a systematic method of ITSM.

-ITSM industry standards, such as developing a strategic plan with client stakeholders’ input or instituting an evaluation and approvals framework for modifications, help make sure that the IT organization plans effectively before acting.
+ITSM industry standards, such as developing a strategic plan with client stakeholders’ inputs or instituting an evaluation and approvals framework for modifications, help ensure that the IT organization plans effectively before acting.

 Again, if you look at the ITSM framework, you will realize that several ITSM processes are geared toward boosting efficiency by enabling a business to save time.

-In fact, knowledge management is a good illustration of a time-saving ITSM process, as its complete aim is to lower or remove any need for the company to revisit knowledge it has already understood.
+In fact, knowledge management is a good illustration of a time-saving ITSM process, as it aims to lower or remove any need for the company to revisit knowledge it has already understood.

-The IT company handles a knowledge base which endorses efficient data sharing across all areas of the business through appropriate organizational learning.
+The IT company handles a knowledge base that endorses efficient data sharing across all business areas through appropriate organizational learning.

-As a consequence, IT organizations save a significant amount of time by standardizing sharing of information and spending less time re-discovering details and chasing down responses to known problems.
+Consequently, IT organizations save a significant amount of time by standardizing sharing of information and spending less time rediscovering details and chasing down responses to known problems.

 ITSM offers multiple benefits that will only grow in value as new technology is introduced and matured.
 ITSM helps organizations move from workable to outstanding by improving process efficiency, increasing staff profitability, lowering risk, and improving customer service.